bokeh/bokeh/sphinx/source/docs/first_steps/installation.rst

 Installing sample data
 ----------------------

-Some of the Bokeh examples rely on sample data.
-Because this sample data is rather big, it is not included in Bokeh's GitHub repository and also not in packages installed with ``pip``.
+Optionally, Bokeh can download and install a collection of sample data.
+This includes a variety of freely available data tables and databases that you can use with Bokeh.
+Because this sample data is rather big, it is not included in Bokeh's installation packages.

+In `Bokeh's GitHub repository`_, you can find a number of examples.
+Those examples also use this sample data.

 After installing Bokeh, you can automatically download and install the sample data with this command: